 - Maintenance scripts used to push new tables out to client applications.

-Used in conjunction with DAO to loop through a table's fields,
+- Used in conjunction with DAO to loop through a table's fields, check their properties

 and create a new table with proper naming, data types and sizes.